gamblevore/jeebox/README.md

 * Save-files : For just about anything.
 * Natural-language : English/Spanish/Russian/etc.
 * Other things : Like maths!
 Or freely mix any combination of the above.
-* Efficiency : A tighter more expressive alternative to JSON/XML.

 (The original goal was to describe the meaning-of-code, as a step towards artificial-intelligence.
 But Jeebox doesn't have any AI in it, it's just a good data-format!)